Eligibility for Free or Reduced-Price School Meals During the Shutdown

 The School Breakfast Program provides millions of children a nutritious morning meal each school day.
 School breakfast is a critical support for struggling families trying to stretch limited resources and provides children a significant portion of the nutrition they need to learn and be healthy.

-- 12.1 million low-income children participated in the School Breakfast Program on a typical day in the 2015–2016 school year.
+- 12.2 million low-income children participated in the School Breakfast Program on a typical day.

 Any public school, nonprofit private school, or residential child care institution can participate in the School Breakfast Program and receive federal funds for each breakfast served.
 The program is administered at the federal level by the U.S. Department of Agriculture (USDA), and in each state typically through the department of education or agriculture.

 To find out the agency that administers the program in your state, check USDA’s list of state administering agencies.

 Follow this link to USDA guidance on the School Breakfast Program.

 Explore These Topics

 - Benefits of School BreakfastStarting the day with a healthy school breakfast ensures that children have the nutrition they need to learn and thrive.
 A wide body of research supports the health and educational benefits of participation in the School Breakfast Program.
 Find out more about the research.

 - School Breakfast Expansion StrategiesThe most successful strategies for increasing school breakfast participation are to serve breakfast after the bell and offer free breakfast to all students in high-poverty schools.
 Find out how to make these strategies work in your state or community.

 - Community Eligibility ProvisionCommunity eligibility allows high-poverty schools and districts offer breakfast and lunch at no charge to all students and realize significant administrative savings.
 Many schools have opted to combine community eligibility with proven models like breakfast in the classroom, to boost breakfast participation.